dschadow/JavaSecurity/README.md

 Cross-Site Scripting (XSS) demo project preventing XSS in a JavaServer Pages (JSP) web application by utilizing input validation, output escaping with [OWASP Java Encoder](https://www.owasp.org/index.php/OWASP_Java_Encoder_Project) and the [Content Security Policy (CSP)](http://www.w3.org/TR/CSP).
 After launching, open the web application in your browser at **http://localhost:8080/xss**.

 #crypto-spring
 Crypto demo project using [Jasypt](http://www.jasypt.org) to secure [Spring](http://spring.io) configuration (property) files.
 Requires a system property **APP_ENCRYPTION_PASSWORD** with the value **spring-jasypt** present on startup (set automatically by the Tomcat7 Maven plugin).
+After launching, open the web application in your browser at **http://localhost:8080/crypto-spring**.

 #security-header
 Security response header demo project which applies **X-Content-Type-Options**, **Cache-Control**, **X-Frame-Options**, **HTTP Strict Transport Security (HSTS)**, **X-XSS-Protection** and **Content Security Policy (CSP)** (Level 1 and 2) headers to HTTP responses.
 This project requires a web container like Apache Tomcat (included via Maven Tomcat Plug-in).
 After launching, open the web application in your browser at **http://localhost:8080/security-header** or **https://localhost:8443/security-header**.

+#session-handling
+Session handling demo project using plain Java.
+Uses plain Java to create and update the session id after logging in.
+After launching, open the web application in your browser at **http://localhost:8080/session-handling**.

 #session-handling-spring-security
 Session handling demo project utilizing [Spring Security](http://projects.spring.io/spring-security).
 Shows how to restrict access to resources (URLs) and how to apply method level security.
-Uses Spring Security to create and update the session id.
+Uses Spring Security to create and update the session id after logging in.
+After launching, open the web application in your browser at **http://localhost:8080/session-handling-spring-security**.

 #Command Line Applications in Detail
 All projects contain **main** methods to get started.